 Unleash your superpowers and lead a career you love.

-My superpower is a hell of knack for activating people.
-After a few years of coaching on the side, one thing is super clear:
+After a few years of informal career coaching, one thing is super clear:

-I believe we can do better than this.
+We feel stuck, self-doubting, and overwhelmed.
+I know we can do better than this.

-Best Monday Ever exists to build rad experiences that unleash your strengths (ie. superpowers) in a way that is fun and transformative so that you can thrive in a career no matter what the future holds.
+I’m here to build rad experiences that unleash your superpowers in a way that is fun and transformative so that you can thrive in your career, no matter what the future holds.

 This is for you if…